The war on fracking’s frontlines has gone full Cyber.

 Companies House records show Eclipse’s income increased 10-fold between 2016 and 2017, the year in which the fracking companies sought injunctions.
 One of Eclipse’s five investors was a company called Rocksavage.
 Rocksavage International is a chemical manufacturer owned by INEOS.

-Through its director, Eclipse has strong ties to the police, military, Big Oil, and fracking companies themselves.
+Through its directors, Eclipse has strong ties to the police, military, Big Oil, and fracking companies themselves.

 Fellows previously worked for a company that delivered training ‘on safety and security’ for BP, Shell, ExxonMobil.